 In order for an entry to be considered for exhibition, a Design Brief must be completed.

 Students can plan, develop and bring together their ideas, and link to created resources, images etc within the design brief.
-Templates are offered in three formats Word, Powerpoint, and OneNote.
+Templates are offered in four formats Word, Powerpoint, Keynote and OneNote.
 (Same content in each)

 Each Template presents questions and challenges which guide students through the design process.
 Each can be shared to support collaboration via cloud services e.g. GSuite, Microsoft o365.
 One design brief is to be submitted per group.

 Relevance of the Problem

 - How well is the problem explained and defined?

 - Are the influences and origins of the problem well investigated and understood?

 - Does the game or app address the problem?
 If so, how creative is the solution?

 - How well was the user experience considered?